MarcCoquand/functional-typescript-with-class/styleguide.md

 for functional programming and they function similar to modules in Elm or Haskell.

-3. In Javascript, the way we implement functions such as `map`, `filter`, is through method chaining.
+3. In Javascript, the way we implement functions such as `map` or `filter`, is through method chaining.
 Using classes is the current approach of Javascript for functional style programming.

-4. Classes are great for namespacing and dot syntax is arguably one of the best things of OOP.
+4. Classes are great for namespacing and dot syntax is arguably one of the best things from OOP.
 Today, modern module bundlers optimize away unused functions, thus the need for explicitly importing certain functions is gone.
 Having namespacing means that we can write functions based on the context it is used, `createResource` becomes `create` and when used in other files becomes `Resource.create`.
 It makes the files much less noisy while still retaining context in other files.
+This reduces the need for antipatterns such as abbreviations, which hurt readability.

+ 5. While is might seem like this approach is radically different from how code is written, we find that this is the approach being used by Javascript internal libraries.
+Thus, this approach is actually more in line with how Javascript libraries are being written today.

 ### Let the class grow before deciding to refactor

-Since classes revolve around a single type, let the class grow before deciding how to refactor.
+Contrary to popular wisdom, have large classes to start.
+Since classes revolve around a single type, letting the class grow before deciding how to refactor means you can create better structures.
 When you find that the class is unreasonably big, find a type parameter that shows up in a lot of methods and create a new class around that type.
 It might sound controversial but I dare you to try it.